Paul and His Theology of Apologetics

 Paul thought such advice was secondary to his theology and doctrines claiming that Christianity superseded Judaism and was destined to be the supreme and superior religion that must become dominant in the world in order to "save the souls" of Jews and Gentiles (everyone else who is not Jewish).

-However, Paul and others who adopted the idea that the blood of Jesus was shed to provide salvation and establish the new covenant prophesied by Jeremiah did not understand Jeremiah or Jesus.
+However, Paul and others who adopted the idea that the blood of Jesus was shed to provide salvation and establish the new covenant prophesied by Jeremiah, and they did that because they did not understand Moses, David, Solomon, Jeremiah, Ezekiel, Isaiah, Enoch, or Jesus.

 Jesus knew that he ushered in a age of conflict and division that would be caused by wicked men (many of whom claimed and still claim to be Christians, and many of whom claimed and still claim to be Jews or Muslims).
 And Jesus knew the New Covenant would not be established until the end of the age.

 Paul and others of like mind did not understand what Jesus understood.
 They did not understand why Moses wrote that God is not a man, nor a son of man.
 They did not understand why Isaiah wrote that we should not liken God to any man.
 And they also did not understand that the martyrdom of Jesus was not about “salvation.”